Upgrading a Heroku Data for Redis Version

 Step 3: Prevent New Updates (Recommended)

-When you’re ready to run the maintenance, minimize data loss by placing your app in maintenance mode to prevent writing new data to Redis during the upgrade.
+When you’re ready to run the maintenance, minimize data loss by placing your app in maintenance mode to prevent writing new data to KVS during the upgrade.
 If you have scheduler jobs running, disable them.

 $ heroku maintenance:on